nodesmith/aion-wiki/Application-Development-On-Aion.md

 This tutorial is designed to facilitate learning how to make projects that interact with the Aion kernel through its available APIs.
 Two APIs are provided to developers, the [Java API](https://github.com/aionnetwork/aion_api) and the [JSON-RPC (Web3) API](https://github.com/aionnetwork/aion_web3).

 The contents below show code examples by functionality and by JSON-RPC method.
-More examples will be gradually added.

 <details>
 <summary><i><b>Contents by Topic</b></i></summary>